 Many real estate analysts and pundits are arguing that offices are becoming obsolete, thanks in large part to workers’ continued post-pandemic demand for hybrid or fully remote work schedules.
 If this trend persists, planners must grapple with the question: What happens to the vacant space?
 In this blog, we examine Montgomery County’s office-vacancy trends and the characteristics of highly vacant office space (which we defined as more than 50% vacant).
 We also look at the possibilities for redevelopment.
 While vacancy isn’t the only factor affecting possible redevelopment of office space, it is significant and the focus of this blog.

 In just the past three years, office-space vacancy has increased dramatically in Montgomery County.
-Vacancy rates in 2022 were the highest of any year since data vendor CoStar started publishing commercial real estate metrics in 1993, and rates increased by almost 5% since the start of the pandemic in early 2020 (see Figure 1).
+Vacancy rates in 2022 were the highest of any year since data vendor CoStar started publishing commercial real estate metrics in 1993, and rates increased by almost 5 percentage points since the start of the pandemic in early 2020 (see Figure 1).
 The height of the pandemic in 2020 and 2021 caused monumental shifts to fully remote work for most employers, but office lease agreements drive office-vacancy rates and many of those agreements were still in their pre-pandemic status.

 Figure 1.
 Office Vacancy Rate, Q1 2020 to Q4 2022